Price lists, estimates, quotations and tenders

 - you're confident the work won't turn out to be more complicated than expected

 It's good practice to give your customers a written quotation.
 This should include the:

 - overall price

-- breakdown of the components of the price, indicating what is covered and what is not
+- breakdown of the components of the price, indicating the price covers and what it does not

 - period the quotation is valid for

-- schedule for when the work will be done or products delivered
+- schedule for when you will do the work or deliver the products

 - full contact details of your business

 - how you will control and price any changes the customer requests once the project is underway

 You should get your customer's written confirmation that they're happy with the price you have quoted and the work that this includes.
 You should do this before you carry out the work, or provide the goods or services.

 If the job changes substantially after you start work, it's a good idea to revise your quotation and get it agreed before you finish the job.